codcodea/ght/README.md

 ## Github Actions
-This file serve as a example document to test Github Actions.
+This file serves as an example file to test Github Actions.

 ## This is a new branch
-A new branch with and pull request is created to test the Github Actions [push] event
+A new branch with and pull request was created to test the Github Actions [push] event.